-- 8.1.
-CPE providers are responsible for submitting CPE programs to the board for approval. - 8.2.
-Providers shall submit an application for approval of any CPE program in writing to the board at least thirty (30) days prior to their offering in order that potential participants will know whether the program is approved.
-The board may approve programs submitted later provided proper cause is shown for late submission. - 8.3.
-The proposed CPE program shall contain all required information on forms provided by the board, including, but not limited to, the course name, provider name, proposed dates the program will be offered, agenda, content overview, learning objectives and faculty. - 8.4.
-The board may revoke or suspend approval of providers for submission of fraudulent information concerning CPE. - 8.5.
-Changes to the content of an ongoing approved program shall require the provider to submit a new application for the program. - 8.6.
-Providers shall retain a file of participants of each accredited program for four (4) years. - 8.7.
-Providers shall advise the board in writing of the date, location, and number of CPE hours of each program presented or made available along with the names and addresses of each participant successfully completing each program within thirty (30) days following the presentation or completion of an approved program. - 8.8.
-Providers shall provide a statement of credit of participation to each participant or report course completion to the CPE Monitor for each participant who attends and successfully completes a program.
-The statement of credit shall include at a minimum, the course name, date completed, total CPE hours earned, and the provider's name, address, phone number, and CPE number.
+8.1.
+CPE providers are responsible for submitting CPE activities to the board for approval.

+8.2.
+Providers shall submit an application for approval of any CPE activity in writing to the board at least thirty days prior to their offering in order that potential participants will know whether the activity is approved.
+The board may approve activities submitted later provided proper cause is shown for late submission.

+8.3.
+The proposed CPE activity shall contain all required information on forms provided by the board, including, but not limited to, the course name, provider name, proposed dates the activity will be offered, agenda, content overview, learning objectives and faculty name with biography.

+8.4.
+The board may revoke or suspend approval of providers for submission of fraudulent information concerning CPE.

+8.5.
+Changes to the content of an ongoing approved activity shall require the provider to submit a new application for the activity.

+8.6.
+Providers shall retain a file of participants of each accredited activity for four years.

+8.7.
+Providers not accredited by ACPE shall provide a statement of credit of participation to each participant or report course completion to the CPE Monitor for each participant who attends and successfully completes an activity.
+The statement of credit shall include at a minimum, the course name, date completed, total CPE hours earned, and the provider's name, address, phone number, and board CPE number.